Course Profiles of Information Studies Courses

-- Different types of libraries and their functions: Differences in the site, objectives, size, resource, staff, clientele, and management in different types of libraries, national, public, academic and special libraries
+- Different types of information institutions and their functions: Differences in the site, objectives, size, resource, staff, clientele, and management in information institutions

-- Internal organization of library operations and services: Acquisition, technical services and readers services, reference services and charging system: manual and online, Library committee: definition, types, functions and responsibilities, Library rules and regulations, Annual report, library statistics, Weeding.
+- Internal organization, operations and services of information institution: Acquisition, technical services and readers services, reference services and charging system: manual and online, Executive committee: definition, types, functions and responsibilities, policies rules and regulations, annual report, statistics, weeding of information institution

-- Personnel management: Factors for ideal management: staff strength, principles and standards for selection and appointment, staff management, staff relations, working conditions.
+- Human Resource Management (HRM): Factors for ideal management: staff strength, principles and standards for selection and appointment, staff management, staff relations, working conditions.
 Salaries, job description

 - Financial management: Sources of income and heads of expenditure, Budget and budgeting, preparation of budget, Relationship between budgeting and reporting.